bnnyng/garden/content/literature-notes/@2004chentanezIntrinsically.md

 >[!abstract]
 >Psychologists call behavior intrinsically motivated when it is engaged in for its own sake rather than as a step toward solving a specific problem of clear practical value.
 But what we learn during intrinsically motivated behavior is essential for our development as competent autonomous entities able to efficiently solve a wide range of practical problems as they arise.
 In this paper we present initial results from a computational study of intrinsically motivated reinforcement learning aimed at allowing artificial agents to construct and extend hierarchies of reusable skills that are needed for competent autonomy.

-Inspired by the role of dopamine as a neurological reward, the authors present a [[Reinforcement learning|reinforcement learning]] framework where the agent maintains “knowledge” of skills learned from using intrinsic rewards.
+Inspired by the role of dopamine as a neurological reward, the authors present a [[§ Reinforcement Learning|reinforcement learning]] framework where the agent maintains “knowledge” of skills learned from using intrinsic rewards.

 ---
 # Key terms